Royaljerry/jerrys-workflows-for-alfred/README.md

 Create an UTF-8 encoded text file – the _definition text file_ (e.g. in TextEdit), and start typing folder names, row by row, one after another.
 Each entry (folder to be created) must be placed in a unique row.
 If a subfolder is required, indent it *with a tab*.
 Folder names can contain any legal characters the OS X supports.

-Then select _this file_ in Finder, open Alfred, and run “Create Folder Structure”.
+Then select _this file_ in Finder, open Alfred, and run “RJ: Create Project”.
 It will create the folder structure in the current Finder folder.

 ![alfred selection](docs/create-project/step-4.png)